-This course provides instruction in the operation and service of an automatic transmission and transaxles.
-Emphasis is placed on a complete disassembly/reassembly, inspection, diagnosis, and repair of internal and external components in the automatic transmission and transaxles.
+This course provides instruction in the operation and service of automatic transmissions and transaxles.
+Emphasis is placed on complete disassembly/reassembly, inspection, diagnosis, and repair of internal and external components in the automatic transmission and transaxles.
 Students will use industry standard hand tooling, repair information systems, and diagnostic equipment.
 Prepares students for ASE certification test on Automatic Transmission/Transaxles (A2).